Wild West Coast of Quiberon Peninsula, Brittany France

 How to get there

-The Quiberon peninsula is linked to the mainland by a sandbank so narrow that at one point, you can see the sea on both sides.
-The narrowest point is about 22 metres wide.
+Connected to the mainland by a narrow sandbank, the Quiberon Peninsula is so slender that, at one point, you can witness the sea on both sides, with the narrowest stretch measuring about 22 metres wide.

 Be aware of safety